Common Name(s): African Mahogany

 Endgrain: Diffuse-porous; large to very large pores, very few; solitary and radial multiples; orange/brown deposits occasionally present; growth rings usually indistinct, though sometimes distinct due to terminal parenchyma; rays medium to wide, fairly close spacing; parenchyma scanty to vasicentric, and occasionally marginal (not typical for Khaya spp.).

-Rot Resistance: Rated as moderately durable; susceptible to insect attack.
+Rot Resistance: Rated as moderately durable; moderate to poor insect/borer resistance.

 Workability: Easy to work, glue, and finish.
 Tearout can sometimes be a problem if the grain is interlocked.